 Filing Deadlines for Personal Injury Cases

-Despite the many criminal and other penalties that exist under Florida law to punish drunk drivers, drunk driving accidents continue to occur.
-Florida Highway Safety and Motor Vehicles (FLHSMV) reports that in 2019, almost 5,000 car accidents involved alcohol consumption.
-Those accidents resulted in 378 fatalities, 425 incapacitating injuries, and 2,639 non-incapacitating injuries.
+Despite the penalties that exist under Florida law to punish intoxicated drivers, drunk driving accidents continue to occur.
+Florida Highway Safety and Motor Vehicles (FLHSMV) reports that in 2020, more than 4,500 car accidents involved alcohol consumption.

-Furthermore, this problem is not limited to the state of Florida.
-The National Highway Traffic Safety Administration (NHTSA) states that nationwide, about 28 people die per day in drunk driving accidents.
-Although drunk driving accidents and fatalities have decreased over the years, they still occur at unacceptable levels that put everyone on the road at risk of harm.
+This problem is not limited to the state of Florida.
+The National Highway Traffic Safety Administration (NHTSA) states that nationwide, around 30 people die each day in drunk driving accidents.

-Drunk driving is a violation of state criminal laws, which can lead to a finding of civil liability, as well.
+Drunk driving violates state criminal laws, which can also lead to a finding of civil liability.
 It is important to note that you can still pursue compensation in a civil claim against a drunk driver even if they are not convicted of criminal charges.